SETI/bolides/README.rst

 The package
 -----------

 While the package is still in development we recommend installing from source:

 #.
 Download this repository: ``git clone https://github.com/jcsmithhere/bolides.git``
 #.
 Move into it: ``cd bolides``
 #.
-Switch to the ``bdf-implementation`` branch: ``git checkout bdf-implementation``
-#.
 Install the package in editable mode: ``pip install -e .``

-You can also install the code on this branch from TestPyPI using ``pip install -i https://test.pypi.org/simple/ bolides --extra-index-url https://pypi.org/simple/``, but this is not recommended and is just for distribution testing.
+Once this package is on the Python Package Index, you can install via pip using ``pip install bolides``.

 .. installation-end

 Tutorial
 ========

 For a usage tutorial, go `here <https://bolides.readthedocs.io/en/latest/tutorials>`_.
-An interactive version is hosted on `binder <https://mybinder.org/v2/gh/jcsmithhere/bolides/bdf-implementation?labpath=notebooks%2Ftutorial.ipynb>`_.
+An interactive version is hosted on `binder <https://mybinder.org/v2/gh/jcsmithhere/bolides/master?labpath=notebooks%2Ftutorial.ipynb>`_.

 .. start-after-here